itsross

 led across identity, cloud & security — then chose to go back to building.

-Your IT.
-Your AI.
+Your systems.
 Your infrastructure.
+Your uptime.
 It's Ross.

 Same hands from the first message to the thing running in production — no handoffs, no re-explaining, no losing the thread halfway through.